Jean Wahl: After World War II

+Personal life

+He received the Grand Prix littéraire de la Ville de Paris in June 1971.
+He was married to Marcelle Sicard (1915–2002).

 Wahl in literature

 In 2021, Angelico Press published W. C. Hackett's novel Outside the Gates, based on the true story of Wahl's release from the Drancy Internment Camp.
 The narrator in the novel is Wahl himself, who alternatively tells what he is experiencing and muses philosophically on his situation in life, his sufferings and the sufferings of others in the war, and on whether or not there is a God.
 Hackett, himself a professional philosopher, artfully weaves in to the narrative former students and colleagues of Wahl.